-The 2012 Wildflower Show exhibited over 630 different flowers, all picked from within the Shire of Ravensthorpe, 12,872 sq km.
-Record numbers of visitors and coaches were recorded and the added attractions of 4x4 Tag Along Tour and Guided Walk were greatly enjoyed, as were the daily Devonshire Teas provided by local community groups.
+The 2014 Wildflower Show exhibited 610 different flowers, all picked from within the Shire of Ravensthorpe, 12,872 sq km.
+The added attractions of 4x4 Tag Along Tour and Guided Walk were greatly enjoyed, as were the daily Devonshire Teas and soup lunches provided by local community groups.

 The wildflowers in their natural habitat continue to bloom well into October and in the northern reaches of the shire, around Lake King and Frank Hann National Park, the flowering increases in intensity towards the end of spring.
 See below for the best places to visit:

 South Coast Highway, & Ravensthorpe, Hopetoun Road : Blue damperia, Cockies Tongues, yellow trumpet, Boronia crenulata.
 Native hibiscus, pink kunzia, yellow featherflower verticordia, Isopogen and orchids.